WRF Physics¶

 ra_lw_physics=7

-multiple bands, cloud and cloud fraction effects, ozone profile from climatology and tracer gases.
-CO2=345e-6.
+A scheme with multiple bands that includes cloud and cloud fraction effects and profiles ozone based on climatology and tracer gases CO2=345e-6.

 Gu et al., 2011